 Sequins certainly rule the charts on the list of dazzling embellishments that work perfectly in a Christmassy theme.
 They look stylish, lend a very balanced or under-stated sheen, especially if they are not in metallic hues, and are amply in tune with the western design elements.

-Sequins look spectacular in Indian ensembles like sarees and blouses, and even floor-length gowns and kurtis, giving them a chic and youthful appearance.
-Sequin sarees and blouses with sequin work are one of the top trends of the season!
+Sequins look spectacular in Indian ensembles like sarees and blouses, even floor-length gowns and Kurtis, giving them a chic and youthful appearance.
+Sequin sarees and blouses are some of the top trends of the season!

-Most Anarkali suits also have a lining and cancan layer for added flare, which is going to save you from the chilly air.
+Most Anarkali suits also have a lining and layers for a stiff flare- that can keep you warm.
 Plus, there always will be a bottom separate – worn underneath, even the floor-length dresses and suits.
-Sorted and ready to face the wintery Christmas party!!
+Sorted and ready to face the wintery Christmas party!

 9. Planning to Dance?

 Invariably, you will be dancing at a party.
 Won’t you?
 Always choose your dress, keeping in mind what your activity schedule will be like at this probable gathering.
 Will you be on the dance floor for the evening?
-Don’t wear anything floor-grazing, with crazy flare, or something that would leave you feeling hot and flustered.
-Keep things light, choose a paneled, gown-like suit in a fitted silhouette, or go for shorter tunic styles with cigarette trousers.
+It’s best to avoid ethnic or fusion-wear that is floor-grazing, with crazy flare or something that would leave you feeling hot and flustered.
+Keep things light, choose a paneled, gown-like suit in a fitted silhouette, or you can go for shorter tunic styles with cigarette-sleek brocade trousers.

 Would you rather stay glued to your group and indulge in holiday eating and drinking?
 Or, yours would be more of an academic style – talk and discuss, as kids sing carols at the Christmas party?
 Then, of course, you may choose something else too, but do keep this aspect in mind that you may also have to dance – even if a bit!